TVO: 1970s

 The Ontario Educational Communications Authority (OECA) was created in June 1970 by then Education Minister Bill Davis.
 At that time, the OECA produced children's and educational programming which was aired on commercial television stations.

 The CBC, acting on behalf of OECA, applied for and won a licence for the ministry's television station in Toronto.
 CICA, with the mandate of "[using] electronic and associated media to provide educational opportunities for all people in Ontario".
 The "CA" in the CICA callsign was derived from the last two letters in the OECA acronym.
-CBC operated the CICA transmitter, while the OECA was in charge of programming.
+The CBC operated the CICA transmitter, while the OECA was in charge of programming.
 OECA assumed all operations of the station, independent of the CBC, when the provincial government declared the Authority an independent corporation in a 1973 Order-in-Council.